mendix/docs/content/refguide/sap/sap-odata-connector.md

 The SAP OData Connector is an OData connector written specifically to integrate with SAP back-end systems like SAP Business Suite (SAP ERP 6.0), SAP S/4HANA, SAP S/4HANA Cloud, and SAP SuccessFactors.
 The SAP OData Connector can be used for all SAP back-end systems that have OData enabled, both in the cloud and on-premises.
 For ECC, SAP Gateway will be used to expose the traditional BAPI interface as an OData service.

-When running the Mendix application in SAP Cloud Platform, you can choose to use the SAP Cloud Platform cloud connector to gain access to your on-premises SAP instance.
-If you choose to use the SAP Cloud Platform cloud connector, this will invoke the SAP Connectivity Service in the SAP Cloud Platform to find a route to your private SAP OData service.
-This route is configured from the SAP Cloud Connector running as an agent in your on-premises SAP back-end.
-If no route is configured, the SAP OData Connector will route requests to the public OData service.
-For more information, see the [SAP Cloud Connector](sap-cloud-connector) documentation and the [SAP OData Connector](https://appstore.home.mendix.com/link/app/74525/Mendix/SAP-OData-Connector) in the Mendix App Store.

 ![](attachments/sap-odata-connector/appstore-sapodata.png)

-The SAP OData Connector can be used for example in combination with an SAP Data Model of an SAP Fiori Cloud app.
+The SAP OData Connector can be used for example in combination with the SAP Data Model of an SAP Fiori Cloud app.
 For more details, see [SAP Data Models](sap-data-models).
 Alternatively, you can generate a data model from the metadata of your OData service, exposed from your SAP back-end system.
 For more details see [How to Use the SAP OData Model Creator](/howto/sap/use-sap-odata-model-creator).

 If you are new to the SAP OData Connector, you can try it out by following our how-to: [How to Use the OData Connector](/howto/sap/use-sap-odata-connector).
 This reference assumes that you know the details of the SAP OData service you want to use.

+When running the Mendix application in SAP Cloud Platform, you can choose to use SAP Destination Services to gain access to your on-premises SAP instance.
+SAP Destination Services can be configured to invoke the SAP Connectivity Service in the SAP Cloud Platform to find a route to your private SAP OData service.
+This route is configured from the SAP Cloud Connector running as an agent in your on-premises SAP back-end.
+If no route is configured, the SAP OData Connector will route requests to the public OData service.
+For more information, see the [SAP Destination Services](sap-destination-services) documentation and the [SAP OData Connector](https://appstore.home.mendix.com/link/app/74525/Mendix/SAP-OData-Connector) in the Mendix App Store.

+{{% alert type="info" %}}
+SAP Destination Services replaces the SAP Cloud Connector flag which was used in previous version of the SAP OData Connector
+{{% /alert %}}

 ## 2 Using the SAP OData Connector<a name="UsingtheSAPODataConnector"></a>